mbaniadam/Forti-policy-finder/README.md

 # FortiGate Policy Dependency Finder
-### The FortiGate Policy Dependency Finder is a Python script that leverages Fortinet FortiGate APIs to discover network policies related to specific IP addresses.
-This tool helps identify address dependencies, address groups, interfaces, and policies linked to the provided IP addresses.
+#### The FortiGate Policy Dependency Finder is a Python script that leverages Fortinet FortiGate APIs to discover policies related to specific IP addresses.
+#### This tool helps identify address dependencies, address groups, interfaces, and policies linked to the provided IP addresses.

 ## Table of Contents